dings-things/blog/content/posts/gmp/index.en.md

 - `runtime.(*timers).adjust`: Too many timers from `time.Sleep` increase min-heap ops

 ![](image-10.png)

+> **Reason for Connection Timeout**
+>
+> After the default HTTP client's `MaxConnectionPool` is fully consumed, a new connection must be created, which involves the 3-way TCP handshake process.
+>
+> ```text
+> Client Request         Server Handling
+> --------------         ----------------------------
+> SYN  ───────────▶      [Waiting in the SYN queue]
+>                            (Before `accept()` is called)
+>                            `accept()` is called → connection accepted
+>                                  ⇩
+> SYN-ACK ◀──────────     Connection accepted
+> ACK     ───────────▶     Connection established (3-way handshake complete)
+>
+> If the server's SYN queue is full, the connection cannot be established and remains blocked, eventually leading to a timeout.

 - Unbounded goroutines waiting = heap bloat = OOM = crash

 Even with connection pooling: